xyproto/orbiton/README.md

 * If tab completion on the terminal went wrong and you are trying to open a `main.` file that does not exist, but `main.cpp` and `main.o` does exists, then `main.cpp` will be opened.
 * If interactive rebase is launched with `git rebase -i`, either `ctrl-r` or `ctrl-w` will cycle the keywords for the current line (`fixup`, `drop`, `edit` etc).
 * When editing Markdown, checkboxes can be toggled with `ctrl-w`.
+* `o` makes it easy to write `"Hello, World!"` in one of many languages, then simply compile it with `ctrl-space`.
+The idea is that it should be very quick to write and compile a short program, without any hassle.

 ## Known bugs